Formalization of Auslander--Buchsbaum--Serre criterion in Lean4: Definition of Depth and Related Results

 Now assume the statement holds for modules of dimension no greater than $n$, and let $\dim(N)=n+1$.
-In the development of associated primes one has an induction principle for finitely generated modules over a Noetherian ring\href{https://leanprover-community.github.io/mathlib4_docs/Mathlib/RingTheory/Ideal/AssociatedPrime/Finiteness.html#IsNoetherianRing.induction_on_isQuotientEquivQuotientPrime}{\faExternalLink}.
-It suffices to check the property in the following cases: $N=0$ (irrelevant here), $N \cong R/\mathfrak{p}$ for some prime ideal $\mathfrak{p}$, and that the property is preserved under short exact sequences.
-Preservation under exact sequences follows easily from Theorem~\ref{thm:depth-ineq} and a straightforward calculation.
-Be careful to apply the induction hypothesis appropriately to $N_1$ in the two subcases when $\dim(N_1) \leq n$ and when $\dim(N_1) = n + 1$, because in this process the cited induction principle only provides hypotheses for modules of dimension $n + 1$.
+In the development of associated primes, one has an induction principle for finitely generated modules over a Noetherian ring\href{https://leanprover-community.github.io/mathlib4_docs/Mathlib/RingTheory/Ideal/AssociatedPrime/Finiteness.html#IsNoetherianRing.induction_on_isQuotientEquivQuotientPrime}{\faExternalLink}.
+It suffices to check the property in the following cases: $N=0$ (irrelevant here), $N \cong R/\mathfrak{p}$ for some prime ideal $\mathfrak{p}$, and that the property is preserved under extension by short exact sequences.
+Preservation under extension by short exact sequences follows easily from Lemma ~\ref{lemma:depth-ineq} and a straightforward calculation.
+Care must be taken to apply the induction hypothesis appropriately to $N_1$ in the two subcases when $\dim(N_1) \leq n$ and when $\dim(N_1) = n + 1$, because in this process the cited induction principle only provides hypotheses for modules of dimension $n + 1$.
 The hypotheses in the former case come from the strong induction on dimension (and similarly for $N_3$).
-Thus the remaining and essential case is $N\cong R/\mathfrak p$, which is handled by the same argument as in \cite[Lemma 15.2]{mats_commalg_2ed}.
+Thus the remaining and essential case is $N\cong R/\mathfrak p$, which is handled by the same argument as in \cite[Lemma 15.2]{mats_commalg_2ed}. \end{proof}